Azure/azure-powershell/src/ResourceManager/RecoveryServices.SiteRecovery/Commands.RecoveryServices.SiteRecovery/help/Start-AzureRmRecoveryServicesAsrUnplannedFailoverJob.md

 PS C:\> $currentJob = Start-AzureRmRecoveryServicesAsrUnplannedFailoverJob -RecoveryPlan $RP -Direction PrimaryToRecovery
 ```

-Starts the unplanned failover for the recovery plan with passed parameters and returns the job for tracking.
+Starts the unplanned failover operation for the specified recovery plan using the specified parameters and returns the ASR job used to track the operation.

 ## PARAMETERS